lucapinello/SR700_Artisan_Server/README.md

 Close the window.

-*Important* Please download again and reload the setting file!
+*Important* If you are updating the server from an old version (<1.6) please download again and reload the setting file!

 ## 3. Start the server in the Terminal with: